coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-20-arraylist-removerange-method.md

 import java.util.List;

 /**
- * A java program to remove the range of elements from
+ * A Java program to remove the range of elements from
  * the MyArraylist (a class which extends the ArrayList)
  * using the removeRange() method.
  *